jc-kirthi/sentiment-analysis-nlp/README.md

 http://localhost:8501
 ```

+### Deployment Note
+This app requires Python 3.10 due to current Hugging Face Transformers compatibility.
+Streamlit Cloud is configured using `runtime.txt` to ensure a stable runtime environment.

 ## ⚠️ Challenges Faced & Fixes

 - Initially used a **base transformer model**, which produced incorrect sentiment predictions